Before you begin, you must first install PrestaShop.

 This guide will help you configure a walled Web server.

-register_globals rule, when activated, defines all environment variables (GET, POST, COOKIE, SERVER...) as global variables.
+register_globals directive, when enabled, defines all environment variables (GET, POST, COOKIE, SERVER...) as global variables.
 It is unsafe to use unset variables, because a user could easily set a value into this variable by using the GET method, for example.
 It is therefore imperative to set

 register_globals to OFF.